 - Understand that you are ultimately responsible for your education and your decision-making.

-Your advisor should be one of the best resources for information and support during your time at the University.
-Here are some things you can expect of your advisor:
+An advisor should be one of the best resources for information and support during your time at the University.
+Here are some things you can expect :

 - Be available for meetings with advisees during the advising period, and be accessible for questions outside of that period.

 - Understand and effectively communicate the curriculum, graduation requirements, and all important policies and procedures.